We have the most adorable Easter Egg DIY Shaker Card to share with you today. This cute Shaker card is not hard to make and it’s super fun too!

 - Scissors and cutter.

-I created this quick video of the process that it took me to create the shaker card but if you prefer the step-by-step written with photo kind of tutorial, scroll down and keep reading!
+I created this quick video tutorial of the process that it took me to create this simple shaker card but if you prefer the step-by-step written with photo kind of tutorial, scroll down and keep reading!

 You can get your cut files and printable template HERE for free!

 I used my Silhouette Cameo but I made the shapes simple enough in a PDF and SVG file for you to cut with scissors or cutters.

 Stack your layer pieces to make sure measurements are good.

 Next, on the back of your second layer, apply 5 pieces of double-sided foam tape, one on each corner and one on the center.

 Put the piece back on the first layer as centered as possible and peel off the protective paper backing of the adhesive tape pieces to adhere them together.

 Glue the two cardstock eggs as shown below or in your preferred way.